This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 1 ½ cups (180 g) blanched finely ground almond flour, (I like Blue Diamond brand sifted almond flour and Wellbee's brand extra fine almond flour)
+- 1 ½ cups (180 g) blanched finely ground almond flour, (I like Blue Diamond brand sifted almond flour and Wellbee's brand extra fine almond flour), at room temperature

 - ¼ teaspoon kosher salt

-- ¾ cup (6 fluid ounces) unsweetened almond milk, at room temperature
+- ¾ cup (6 fluid ounces) nondairy milk, (coconut or almond milk in the carton is best) at room temperature

 - 2 tablespoons (28 g) virgin coconut oil, melted and cooled (plus more for greasing the skillet)